ILO -OSH

 At the onset of the twenty-first century, a heavy human and economic toll is still exacted by unsafe and unhealthy working conditions.

-OHS is recognised as the discipline concerning with the prevention of work-related injuries and diseases as well as the well-being of the safety of workers.
+OHS is recognised as the discipline concerning the prevention of work-related injuries and diseases as well as the well-being of and safety of workers.
 OHS also deals with the improvement of working conditions and workplace environment.

 Significance Of ILO – OSH Guidelines